Amidst the rush of the holidays and the stillness of winter, gift yourself three hours to breathe, reflect, and rest.

 Saturday, Dec 13 | 3–6 PM | The Green Yogi, MLK, Berkeley | $35

-No one turned away for lack of funds - write to disha3m@gmail.com to discuss or to arrange alternate payment options.
+No one turned away for lack of funds - write to disha3m@gmail.com to discuss or to arrange alternate payment options - doesn’t have to be only monetary :)

 Interested in working together?
 Fill out some info and we will be in touch shortly.
 We can’t wait to hear from you!